Will Boris Johnson resign?

 On Tuesday evening, Douglas Ross, the Scottish Conservative leader, warned: “If he [the PM] has breached his own guidance, if he has not been truthful, then it is an extremely important issue...
 If the prime minister has misled Parliament, then he must resign.”

-Despite Jacob Rees-Mogg’s astonishing dismissal of Mr Ross as “a lightweight figure” during an interview with the BBC’s Newsnight, his comments are a damning indictment of Mr Johnson’s wayward leadership.
+Despite Tory MP Jacob Rees-Mogg’s astonishing dismissal of Mr Ross as “a lightweight figure” during an interview with the BBC’s Newsnight, his comments stand as a damning indictment of Mr Johnson’s wayward leadership.

 But, so far, the prime minister has continued to reach for the increasingly farcical defence that he cannot comment on the allegations until Ms Gray’s inquiry concludes.
 The results of that probe (no timetable has been set out publicly) will be crucial in determining his future.
 If it finds he broke lockdown rules at the No 10 gathering, calls for his resignation will only grow louder still.